qualityshepherd/brine/posts/of_yarn_and_bone.md

 - 4 `Devil's Bargain`: players describe a reasonable success or failure—the GM describes the other, then negotiate and balance between the two.
 - 1-3 nuanced failure.

-**Lowest die** determines damage, impact or consequence of the action:
+**Lowest die** determines impact or consequence:
-- *Example: Rolls 2d6 → 5, 2* → Success!
-You hit, but the impact is minor (Bruised).

 #### Injuries
-After resolving the roll, check the **lowest die** to determine injury:

-- 1-3 **Bruised**: punch, winded, fall, kicked in the tender bits.
+- **Bruised**: punch, winded, fall, kicked in the tender bits.
 You might feel this in the morning but rub some dirt on it and you'll shake it off in a few minutes.
-- 4-5 **Bloodied**: stab, cut, internal bleeding.
+- **Bloodied**: stab, cut, internal bleeding.
 A night's rest should heal these but take too many and you might bleed out.
-- 6 **Broken**: rib, limb, concussed, you're done for the day—maybe the week.
+- **Broken**: rib, limb, concussed, you're done for the day—maybe the week.
 - **Buried**: you're dead but maybe you can bargain with Death?
 You'll add a new `Name` (eg. _Marked by Death_)...
 I'm sure it'll be fine...
 Death is a nice guy?

 #### Help